Skip to Content

 How do you rank one above the other?

-Now let us break this answer into 2 parts, the Wealth Foundation and Advance Wealth.
+I will break down my answer into two parts, the Wealth Foundation and Advance Wealth.

 Wealth Foundation: Implement whatever Increases your Net Worth

-I have a series on my site called the Wealth Foundation.
-If you read that, and comprehend most of the stuff written in there, and implement them in your life, you should do fine.
+I have written a series on Investment Moats called the Wealth Foundation.
+If you read that series, and are able to comprehend most of the stuff written in there and implement them in your life, you should do very well in life.

 The first part of the answer addresses this.